 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Postcoital bleeding is non-menstrual bleeding that occurs immediately after sexual intercourse.
+Postcoital bleeding (PCB) is non-menstrual bleeding that occurs immediately after sexual intercourse.

-Both are symptoms, rather than diagnoses, and warrant further assessment.
+IMB and PCB are both symptoms, rather than diagnoses, and warrant further assessment.
 They occur commonly and are emphasised in referral guidelines for suspected gynaecological cancers.
 Whilst genital tract malignancy is an uncommon cause of bleeding and a rare cause in young women, it must be considered in all patients.

 Causes of postcoital bleeding (PCB)